gbmarsden/Bible_passages_in_the_Book_of_Mormon/README.md

 # Quotes from the Bible in the Book of Mormon

+This only includes whole chapters (or nearly whole chapters) quoted in the Book of Mormon.
+There are several individual verses quoted in several places, and I will update this list as I add them.

 ## 1 Nephi

 - [1 Nephi 20 and Isaiah 48](https://github.com/gbmarsden/Bible_passages_in_the_Book_of_Mormon/commit/d5655c4d5ebc1385b62cec09a938b583511f59e1)